ImagineLearning/a11y-tools-workshop/outline.md

 ```

 **Page must have one main landmark: `cypress/integration/app.test.ts`**\
-The `react-modal` package renders the modal use a React Portal, which is appended to the `body` element.
+The `react-modal` package renders the modal using a React Portal, which is appended to the `body` element.
-This makes it very difficult to wrap the modal content inside the applications `main` landmark.
+This makes it very difficult to wrap the modal content inside the application's `main` landmark.
 The `ReactModal` component adheres to all the WCAG recommendations for modal dialogs though,
-so we can bypass this particular error by providing a custom selector for the accessibility check to limit it to the modal content.
+so we can bypass this particular error by providing a custom selector for the accessibility check to limit it to the modal content. ¯\\\_(ツ)\_/¯

 ```diff
 	it('add contact form has no a11y violations', () => {